rachfop/takomo-docs/docs/organizations/deploying-stacks-to-member-accounts.md

   - organization
 ---

-When you have an organization with a number of member accounts you soon want to deploy some common infrastructure like VPCs and transit gateway routings across the accounts.
-To accomplish this, Takomo provides config sets that let you choose which stacks should be deployed and to which accounts.
+When you have an organization with some member accounts, you soon want to deploy some common infrastructure like VPCs and transit gateway routings across the accounts.
+To accomplish this, Takomo provides config sets that let you choose which stacks to deploy and which accounts to target.
 Config sets build on top of Takomo’s standard stack configuration and deployment features.

 ## Configuring Stacks

-You configure the stacks to be deployed to your organization’s member accounts the same way you would normally configure stacks with Takomo, i.e. you create stack groups, stack configurations and templates.
+You configure the stacks to be deployed to your organization's member accounts the same way you would normally configure stacks with Takomo, i.e., you create stack groups, stack configurations and templates.
 If you are unfamiliar with how to do this, you might want to consult [the documentation](/docs/stacks/introduction) before moving on.

 ## Config Sets

-Once you have your stacks configuration ready, you use config sets to specify which of the stacks should be deployed together.
-You can have multiple config sets and each config set can have one or more command paths that specify which stacks to deploy.
+Once you have the configuration of your stacks ready, you use config sets to specify which of the stacks should be deployed together.
+You can have multiple config sets, and each config set can have one or more command paths that specify which stacks to deploy.

-You define config sets with `configSets` property.
+You define config sets with the [configSets](/docs/config-reference/organization#configsets) property.
 It's an object where keys are config set names and values objects containing configuration for the corresponding config set.
-Each config set must have a `name` that is used to refer to it from other parts of the organization configuration, and a `description` to document its purpose.
-The command paths are specified with `commandPaths` key.
+Each config set must have a **name** used to refer to it from other parts of the organization configuration, and a **description** to document its purpose.
+The command paths are specified with the **commandPaths** key.

 ### Example: Defining config sets